-Dr Patricia Owens
+Prof Patricia Owens

-|Post:||Reader in International Relations (International Relations)|
+|Post:||Professor of International Relations (International Relations)|

 |download vCarddownload vCard to your mobile|

-Owens joined the Department of International Relations in 2011 after holding previous positions in London and the University of Oxford (where she recieved a teaching excellence award).
-She was a Fellow at the Radcliffe Institute for Advanced Studies, Harvard; a Visiting Professor at UCLA; the Seton-Watson Research Fellow in IR at Oriel College, Oxford; the Jane Eliza Proctor Research Fellow at Princeton University; a post-doctoral fellow at the University of Southern California, and a Visiting Scholar at UC-Berkeley, supported by a grant from the Social Science Research Council.
+In 2018, Owens will be Visiting Kathleen Fitzpatrick Professor in the Department of History at the University of Sydney.
+She has held a number of previous prestigious fellowships and competitive awards including at the Radcliffe Institute for Advanced Study at Harvard; a Visiting Professorship at UCLA; the Seton-Watson Research Fellowship at Oriel College, Oxford; the Jane Eliza Proctor Research Fellowship at Princeton University; a post-doctoral fellowship at the University of Southern California, and a Visiting Scholarship at UC-Berkeley, supported by a grant from the Social Science Research Council.
 Owens holds graduate degrees from Cambridge and Aberystwyth.

 Management Committee, Centre for Advanced International Theory

 Peer Review College, Department of International Relations